lingtalfi/Light_Kit_Admin_Generator/personal/mydoc/pages/lkagen-configuration-example.md

     ?ignore_columns:
         lud_user:
             - password

+    # Bool=true.
+Whether to generate lists
+    use_list: true

+    # Bool=true.
+Whether to generate forms
+    use_form: true

+    # Bool=true.
+Whether to generate menus
+    use_menu: true

+    # Bool=true.
+Whether to generate controllers
+    use_controller: true

     # This section defines the behaviour of the list configuration file generator.
     # The term generic tags, used in some of the definitions below, refers to the following array: